webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/channels-divine-blessings.md

+---
+aliases:
----,aliases:,- channels divine blessings,tags:,- Compendium/CSRD/en/Foci,---
+- channels divine blessings
+tags:
+- Compendium/CSRD/en/Foci
+---

 A devout follower of a divine being, you channel some of your deity's power to achieve wonders.
  ### Intrusion